 Hunt down Baby Shark birthday party supplies

 No need to track down Baby Shark merch.
 Keep it simple instead by mixing blue hues for a vibe reminiscent of an underwater world.
 Fill paper tumblers with juice inspired by the jingle, and look to shark platters to hold snacks.
-To add undersea flair top the birthday cake with glitter candles inspired by sea creatures.
+To add undersea flair to your shark themed birthday party, top the birthday cake with glitter candles inspired by sea creatures.

 Take a bite of these Baby Shark food ideas